Skip to main content

 Chairman-Elect of the AHRC NYC Foundation Board, and Principal of International Lights

-Mitchell Bloomberg, Founder and Co-Chair of the AHRC NYC Foundation Golf Classic, is honored for over 30 years of dedicated service on both the AHRC NYC Board and Foundation Board.
-His work on charitable events, including chairing the Annual Golf Classic, has raised millions of dollars for programs supporting people with intellectual and developmental disabilities.
+Mitchell Bloomberg, Founder and Co-Chair of the AHRC NYC Foundation Golf Classic, was honored for over 30 years of dedicated service on both the AHRC NYC Board and Foundation Board.
+His work on charitable events, including chairing the Annual Golf Classic, raised millions of dollars for programs supporting people with intellectual and developmental disabilities.
 Actively involved in various charities, Mitchell maintains a deep commitment to family and community.

 Our Broadway

-Join us as AHRC NYC’s Our Broadway takes center stage at the 2024 Hall of Honors.
-This inclusive theatrical experience, where performers with disabilities collaborate with Broadway stars, brings magical moments to life.
-Special recognition is given to three Broadway veterans and performers—Gavin Creel, Thayne Jasperson, and Dale Hensley—whose unwavering support has elevated Our Broadway.
-Dale, Founder, Director, and Fine Arts Advisor of Our Broadway, brings the spirit of Broadway to those we support.
-Gavin (Hello, Dolly! and Thoroughly Modern Millie) and Thayne (Hamilton and Newsies) graciously contribute their talents, enriching the lives of Our Broadway performers.
-Together, they embody inclusivity and the transformative power of the performing arts.
-Celebrate with us at the 75th Anniversary Gala!
+Join us as AHRC NYC’s Our Broadway took center stage at the 2024 Hall of Honors, showcasing an inclusive theatrical experience, where performers with disabilities collaborated with Broadway stars, bringing magical moments to life.
+Special recognition was given to three Broadway veterans and performers—Gavin CreelThayne Jasperson, and Dale Hensley—whose unwavering support has elevated Our Broadway.
+Dale, Founder, Director, and Fine Arts Advisor of Our Broadway, brought the spirit of Broadway to those we support.
+Gavin (Hello, Dolly! and Thoroughly Modern Millie) and Thayne (Hamilton and Newsies) graciously contributed their talents, enriching the lives of Our Broadway performers.
+Together, they embodied inclusivity and the transformative power of the performing arts.
+Thank you for celebrating with us at the 75th Anniversary Gala!

 2024 Awards

-Sharyn Van Reepinghen headshot
+Sharyn Van Reepinghen

-Sharyn Van Reepinghen: The Anne Kraus Award Recipient
+The Anne Kraus Award Recipient

-Sharyn Van Reepinghen will receive the Anne Kraus Award, named in memory of a formidable AHRC NYC volunteer and staff member.
-Sharyn has demonstrated exceptional dedication to AHRC NYC’s mission as Former President of the AHRC NYC Board and her ongoing commitment to various board committees.
+Sharyn Van Reepinghen received the Anne Kraus Award, named in memory of a formidable AHRC NYC volunteer and staff member.
+Sharyn demonstrated exceptional dedication to AHRC NYC’s mission as Former President of the AHRC NYC Board and through her ongoing commitment to various board committees.
 Her professional achievements include successful recruitment for diversity in high-level corporate positions, negotiation for disabled children’s access to educational facilities in Hong Kong, and co-founding the Springboard School for Exceptional Children, highlighting her commitment to inclusivity and advocacy for people with intellectual and developmental disabilities.

-Kerri E. Neifeld: Agency Champion Recipient of the Leadership in Government Award
+Agency Champion Recipient of the Leadership in Government Award

 Photo credit: The New York State Office for People With Developmental Disabilities